krnese/AzureDeploy/ARM/arm-training.md

 #### Adding parameters

 3. The template was designed to be static with hard coded values for each property.
-A storage account in Azure has to have a unique name, which cause the deployment to fail.
+A storage account in Azure need to have a unique name, which caused the deployment to fail.
 To mitigate this, we will add two parameters to the template, so the user can determine the storage account name and the location of it.
 Add two parameters to the template as shown below, and reflect these parameters in the resource section

 		{
 	    "$schema": "http://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",